nygman/hscript/README.md

     }
   }
 ```

+## Become a Country maintainer
+Hola creates the generic VPN technology, but you can make Hola Unblocker more powerful for other Hola users.
+How?
+Start a A website, blog or social media page to collect, create and share Unblocker hscripts, so that other users can easily add more sites and web apps to their Hola Unblocker.

+Get started by forking this Github project and reading the API documention.
+Then, start creating your own hscripts, copying other scripts into your project (start by pulling the fork requests we
+receive from other users) and publishing both the hscript json code and hscipt links.

+hscript feature highlights:
+* Hscript packages: one link lets users add a collection of sites to unblock
+* Editing scripts: it's easy, and users automatically receive your updates
+* Android: include a link to download the APK file for Android apps you unblock

 ## Recommend changes and feedback
 We would love your help to make the Hola API and hscript even better!